Follicular Units And Why They Are Important

 These hairs, along with their accompanying support system (sebaceous glands, erector pilae muscle etc.) form what is now known as the “Follicular Unit”.
 These 1-5 hair “bundles” usually exit the scalp through just a single pore!

 When examined under a powerful microscope, these “Follicular Units” are clearly distinct anatomical entities, “individually wrapped” by a layer of (connective) tissue.
-The follicular unit is thus the hair bearing structure of the skin and should be kept intact to insure maximum growth.
+The Hair follicular Transplant is thus the hair bearing structure of the skin and should be kept intact to insure maximum growth.

 In addition to the full terminal hairs, the follicular unit contains 1-2 fine vellus hairs, sebaceous (oil) glands, a small muscle, tiny nerves and blood vessels, and a fine band of collagen that surrounds the unit (the perifolliculum).
 In areas of the scalp affected by genetic balding, the healthy terminal hairs are gradually replaced by hairs of smaller diameter and length called “miniaturized” hairs.